Provider Enrollment and Credentialing FAQs

 2. What do I enter if my Organization Name does not fit in the Organization Name box?

-Type your full legal name until character limit is met.
+Type the organization’s full legal name until character limit is met.

 -